Main menu

 (6) a preliminary statement of the issues the appellant intends to assert in the appeal, which may be filed separately within 14 days after the filing of the notice of appeal and which does not prevent the appellant from asserting other issues on appeal.

-(e) Stay During Appeal--Powers of Magistrate.
+(e) Stay During Appeal--Powers of Magistrate judge.

 (1) Stay of Proceedings.
 The filing of an appeal to the district court automatically stays the proceeding and execution of any judgment or order appealed from by the appellant for a period of 14 days; provided, however, that there shall be no automatic stay of any civil protection order issued pursuant to Idaho Code Sections 18-7907 or 39-6306.
 Any further stay of proceedings and execution of judgments covered by this rule must be by order of the presiding magistrate court or the district court.